 We will only hold your records during the period of our relationship with you and for a set period afterwards to allow us to meet our legal obligations including resolving any follow up issues between us (for example if you live in one of our properties we will hold information about you for the duration of your tenancy).

 Normally, only Radian staff will be able to see and process your personal information.
 However, there may be times when we will share relevant information with third parties for the purposes as outlined above, or where we are legally required to do so.
 When sharing personal information, we will comply with all aspects of the GDPR.
-Special categories of personal data about health, sexual life, race, religion and criminal activity for example is subject to particularly stringent security and confidentiality measures and we will seek your specific consent before sharing this information.
+Special categories of personal data about health, sexual life, race, religion and criminal activity for example is subject to particularly stringent security and confidentiality measures.

 Where necessary or required, we may share information as follows: